University of Houston

 LARRY KELLEY presented “How to Survive and Thrive at NSAC” at the AAF-Houston Student Conference held Nov.
 1-2.
 The conference included 200 students and 20 faculty members representing 16 colleges and universities from the four-state area.

 Nicole Casarez (M.A.) was surprised to learn that a man she and her students at St. Thomas helped free from death row had created a scholarship in her name at the University of Texas College of Law where she earned her J.D.
-See more at http://now.msn.com/anthony-graves-former-texas-death-row-inmate-creates-scholarship-for-lawyer-nicole-casarez.
+See more at http://now.msn.com/anthony-graves-former-texas-death-row-inmate-creates-scholarship-for-lawyer-nicole-casarez. and

 Five PRSSA UH Chapter members attended the National PRSSA Conference in Philadelphia Oct.
 25-28.
 Jeanette Rivera, Joud Ahmad, Gemrick Curtom, Melissa Bias and Tory Lieberman also joined their faculty advisor, JULIE FIX, for Sunday lunch.
 Fix was in Philly as a Houston delegate to the Public Relations Society of America’s Annual Leadership Assembly.
 She also attended PRSA's College of Fellows Annual Meeting and Induction Dinner.